NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 As before, we use the pipe to feed the output into the <code>head -20</code> command so we can see just the first 20 lines.

+---

 ### Extract, sort, index reads

 **15\.** Let's isolate only unmapped reads, and reads with unmapped mates:

-<code>samtools view -b -f4 reads.bam >mate_unmapped.bam</code>
+<code>samtools view -b -f4 reads.bam >unmapped.bam</code>

 <code>samtools view -b -f8 reads.bam >mate_unmapped.bam</code>

-The <code>-b</code> flag tells samtools to output in BAM format rather than SAM, and the <code>-f</code> flag requires all output reads to have the specified alignment flags, in this case flag '8' which corresponds to 'mate unmapped'.
+The <code>-b</code> flag tells samtools to output in the compressed BAM format rather than SAM, and is very important when working with large alignment files.
+The <code>-f</code> flag requires all output reads to have the specified alignment flags, in this case flag '4' and flag '8'.
+These correspond to 'read unmapped' and 'mate unmapped', respectively.

+A full list of SAM flags can be found at: [https://broadinstitute.github.io/picard/explain-flags.html](https://broadinstitute.github.io/picard/explain-flags.html)

 **16\.** Sort the original file by genomic coordinates and output into file reads_sorted.bam:

 <code>samtools sort -o reads_sorted.bam reads.bam</code>

-Note that in the previous command we used <code>></code> to save a new file whereas in this case we've used <code>-o filename</code> to accomplish the same.
+Note that in the previous command we used <code>></code> to save a new file whereas in this case we've used <code>-o [file name]</code> to accomplish the same.

 **17\.** Let's now index the sorted file.
-Indexing allows for more efficient lookup of reads and is required for many bioinformatics algorithms:
+Indexing allows for more efficient lookup of reads and is required to run many bioinformatics algorithms:

 <code>samtools index reads_sorted.bam</code>

-This should create a new index file <code>reads_sorted.bam.bai/code>.
+This should create a new index file <code>reads_sorted.bam.bai</code>.

 **18\.** Take a look at some of the alignment statistics using: